SadDONUT1/Dietary-Management-System-for-Campus-Dining-using-Face-Recognition/README.md

 6. Change the host as your current IP address (_$ipconfig getifaddr en0 for mac_), same for the next file

 7. and.. you are ready!

+8. I have made changes using git push!